Discover or rediscover the city with your family

 Notre-Dame de la Garde, a must-see!

-If there’s one thing you’ve got to see in Marseille, it’s our famous Good Mother, Notre-Dame de la Garde, towering high above the city!
-You can get there by foot (allow a good 20 minutes from the Old Port), by bike or by bus (N°60), but if you’re with the family, the ideal way is to take the little tourist train, which takes you directly to Notre-Dame de la Garde from the Old Port!
+If there’s one thing you can’t miss in Marseille, it’s our famous Good Mother, Notre-Dame de la Garde, which dominates the city from its hilltop.
+There are several ways to get there: on foot (about 20 minutes from the Vieux-Port), by bike or by bus (line 60).
+If you’re a family, the most practical option is to take the little tourist train, which departs from the Old Port and takes you straight to the basilica.

 Book your ticket for the little train